-- 702.114a Ingest is a triggered ability.
-"Ingest" means "Whenever this creature deals combat damage to a player, that player exiles the top card of his or her library." - 702.114b If a creature has multiple instances of ingest, each triggers separately.
+702.114a Ingest is a triggered ability.
+"Ingest" means "Whenever this creature deals combat damage to a player, that player exiles the top card of their library."

+702.114b If a creature has multiple instances of ingest, each triggers separately.